-You don’t have to look far to know why Douglas County is consistently named the healthiest County in Colorado and one of the healthiest in the nation.
+You don’t have to look far to know why Douglas County is consistently named the healthiest County in Colorado and, in 2019, the healthiest in the nation.
 All you have to do is look out the window.
 It’s time to get outdoors and play.

 Looking for that get-away feeling, but want to stay close to home?
 Was outdoor fun with friends or family what you had in mind?
 Discover Decode Douglas County Outdoors and let the adventure begin.